Maurice M. Taylor

 - BS Mechanical Engineering 1968

-Maurice “Morry” Taylor earned his BS degree in Mechanical Engineering from Michigan Tech in 1968.
-Morry attended Northwestern College for two years prior to completing his degree at Michigan Tech.
-While at Michigan Tech, Morry opened the first self-service car wash in the area.
-He was first employed by General Motors as a mechanical engineer in Saginaw.
-In 1970, he left for Morweld Steel Products, and in 1972 became part owner of the American Steel Impact Corp. in Detroit.
-In 1974, he started Maurice Taylor & Associates where he was a representative for steel products manufacturers.
-In 1983, he became President/CEO of CanAM Industries in Quincy IL.
+Maurice “Morry” M. Taylor (BSME ’68) was first employed by General Motors as a mechanical engineer in Saginaw.
+A few years later he joined Morweld Steel Products and, in 1972, became part owner of the American Steel Impact Corp. in Detroit.
+Then, in 1974, he started Maurice Taylor & Associates and was a representative for steel products manufacturers.

-In 1990, CanAM moved its headquarters to Quincy, IL and changed its name to Titan Wheel International, Inc. At that time, Morry led a leveraged buy-out in concert with Masco Industry.
+In 1983, Morry became President/CEO of CanAM Industries.
+CanAM moved its headquarters to Quincy, Illinois, in 1990 and changed its name to Titan Wheel International Inc. At that time, Morry led a leveraged buy-out in concert with Masco Industry.
 In 1992, Morry and MascoTech purchased the remaining interest in the company.
 Under Morry’s entrepreneurial leadership, Titan has successfully acquired and recreated previously-failed businesses in the off-highway wheel and tire markets.
-In 1993, Morry led the company through its initial public offering on the NASDAQ National Market System.
+Morry led the company through its initial public offering on the NASDAQ National Market System.
 After enjoying successful trading on NASDAQ, Titan moved to the New York Stock Exchange.
-He was nicknamed "The Grizz" by Wall Street analysts for his tough negotiating style.
+Morry was nicknamed “The Grizz” by Wall Street analysts for his tough negotiating style.
 He has transformed Titan from a small wheel manufacturing business to a global producer of off-highway wheel and tire systems.

 Morry married Michelle Callahan on August 16, 1975.
 They have three children, a son Anthony who attended Michigan Tech, and two daughters, Maureen Sredl and Katie Rivers.